TOM0402/ProgettoTetris/README.md

 ## Description

-ProgettoTetris is a classic Tetris game developed in C++ as part of the 2023/2024 programming project.
+ProgettoTetris is a classic Tetris game developed in C++.
 ## Features

 - Classic Tetris mechanics